octivi/php-cephclient/README.md

 Octivi - CephClient
 ======================================

-php-cephclient is a PHP module to communicate with [Ceph's REST API](http://ceph.com/docs/master/man/8/ceph-rest-api/).
+php-cephclient is a PHP library to communicate with [Ceph's REST API](http://ceph.com/docs/master/man/8/ceph-rest-api/).

 This is currently a work in progress.